/

 Lead

-A process or user usually records this person’s information in the Lead table or object.
+A process or user usually records this person’s data in the Lead table or object.

 Marketing Qualified Lead